-On the face of it, this is undecidable, since a program such as (if f()) then error end) will produce a runtime error when f() is true, but we can aim for a weaker property, that all flagged code is either dead code or will produce an error.
+On the face of it, detecting errors without false positives is undecidable, since a program such as (if f() then error end) will produce a runtime error when f() is true, but we can aim for a weaker property: that all flagged code is either dead code or will produce an error.
 Either of these is a defect, so deserves flagging, even if the tool does not know which reason applies.